"It's not an easy decision, Commander, but it's one you'll have to make."

 The Sergeant "Smoke and Mirrors" passive ability lets the Support get another use per mission.

-The Captain rank lets the Support get "Dense Smoke" (increased area of effect and increased defensive bonus equal to full cover) or "Combat Drugs" (all units in smoke also gain +20 Will and +10% Critical Strike chance) passive abilities.
+The Captain rank lets the Support get "Dense Smoke" (increased area of effect and increased defensive bonus equal to full cover) or "Combat Drugs" (all units in smoke also gain +20 Will and +10% Critical Strike chance - and, most usefully but not documented in-game, +20 Aim) passive abilities.

 "This armor has its advantages."